syncrosim/pysyncrosim/docs/quickstart.rst

 .. code-block:: pycon

-    # View a summary of all Datasheets associated with the Scenario
+    # View a summary of all datasheets associated with the scenario
     >>> my_scenario.datasheets()
                 Package                              Name              DisplayName
     0              core            core_DistributionValue            Distributions